Maasin

 Maasin (IPA: [mɐˈʔasin]), officially the City of Maasin (Dakbayan sa Maasin; Syudad han Maasin, Lungsod ng Maasin), is a component city and capital of the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 87,446 people.
+According to the 2024 census, it has a population of 85,486 people.

-It has 70 barangays and located on the western part of the province with land area of 21171 ha.
+It has 70 barangays and is located in the western part of the province with land area of 21171 ha.

 Maasin is the largest city, commercial and religious center of Southern Leyte and the south-western part of Leyte Island.
 On August 10, 2000, Maasin was converted into a city.
 The Diocese of Maasin was founded on August 14, 1968.

 It is known as the birthplace of Rodrigo Duterte, the 16th President of the Philippines.

 History

 Little is known about Maasin's pre-Spanish existence.
 When the Spanish missionaries became active in their missions, they discovered that the locals were already organized, with its people interested in embracing the Catholic faith.
 The community was formally established as a parish by the missionaries of the Society of Jesus in the 1700s and was called "nipa".
 This was authenticated by a piece of stone from a long destroyed convent that bears the inscription: "Pa.
 De Tagnipa - año 1776."

 The naming of the town of Maasin is related to the incident when some Spaniards, who needed drinking water, scanned the shorelines and found Canturing River.
 They asked the natives in Castillan Spanish while gesturing towards the river, "Que pueblo es este?"
 Without hesitation, the natives answered "Maasin" (meaning salty), mistakenly thinking that the Spaniards were asking them how the water tasted.

 During the Spanish period, much of Southern Leyte was sparsely populated.
 Continued Moro slave raiding discouraged the establishment and stabilization of large towns.

 The town grew rapidly in the 1700s after the Jesuit priests built the first church of which ruins still exists today between the two districts of Abgao and Mantahan.
 The Jesuit administration prevailed from 1700 through 1768.
 Subsequently, Augustinian fathers took over the parish from 1768 to 1843 during which the towns people, with the guidance of the Spanish ecclesiastical authorities, built the town's second concrete church located approximately one kilometer away from the ruins of the first one.
 The church stands to this day; although it underwent several repairs and renovations on account of damage wrought by the forces of nature and man-made events.
 In 1843, Franciscan missionaries took over the parish and managed it until 1896 when they were forced to abandon it due to the revolution.
 A native clergy took over there after.